degdigital/skeletor/README.md

 ```

 ### Theme Defaults
 Skeletor has a single theme configuration object that contains default theme settings.
-This object, called `themeDefaults` in the Gruntfile, gets merged with each theme configuration object in `themes`.
+This object, called `themeDefaults` in the `project-config.js` file, gets merged with each theme configuration object in `themes`.
 This allows you to centralize common theme settings into one object while still retaining the ability to override certain settings in specific themes.

 ```js
   var themeDefaults = {